*** 20th Anniversary: 2003 to 2023 ***

 Environmental Certifications

-Environmental certifications give new professionals who have some experience a chance to advance quickly and complete their next environmental-career move.
-Have you got your environmental science degree, and are now looking for the right ecological job and to enhance your career?
+The Environmental certifications program gives new professionals with some experience a chance to advance quickly.
+Are you an environmental scientist looking for the right ecological job and to advance your career?

-Canada then had the Canadian Certified Environmental Practitioner, CCEP program, to serve that purpose.
-But According to CECAB.ORG: On August 1, 2010, all of the previous designations merged under the credential EP – Environmental Professional, with specializations to recognize a specific area of work.
+To serve that purpose, Canada has the Canadian Certified Environmental Practitioner (CCEP) program.
+But According to CECAB.ORG: On August 1, 2010, all of the previous designations merged under the credential EPEnvironmental Professional, with specializations to recognize a specific area of work.

 "The certification is based on a practitioner's ability to do certain environmental work activities, to have sufficient experience doing them and being able to perform them competently," according to the board's website, cecab.org.

-A list of national standards for this select group of multidisciplinary environmental occupations exists.
-Prospective inductees submit their qualifications for comparison to this list, have their statements verified by online interviews with their peers and pass other stringent requirements set out by the board.
-Once that is complete, each new person is added to the register as a Canadian Certified Environmental Practitioner.
+There are national standards for this select group of multidisciplinary environmental occupations.
+All prospective inductees submit their qualifications for comparison to this list, have their statements verified by online interviews with their peers, and pass other stringent requirements.
+A Canadian Certified Environmental Practitioner is added to the register once that's done.

 Example of Field Work